myhdl/myhdl/doc/source/manual/background.rst

 =============

 You need a basic understanding of Python to use MyHDL.
-If you don't know Python, don't worry: it it is one of the easiest programming languages to learn  [#]_.
+If you don't know Python, don't worry: it is is one of the easiest programming languages to learn  [#]_.
 Learning Python is one of the best time investments that engineering professionals can make  [#]_.